inyong37/Study/II. Book/iii. Korean/딥러닝의 최신 트렌드/C03_RepresentationLearningOfDeepLearning.md

 ## 09 Use of Disentangled Representation Learning

-## Blind spots in Unsupervised Learning
+:bulb: Blind spots in Unsupervised Learning